 - Ping: Less than 150 milliseconds

 However, there are some game streaming services, such as PlayStation Now or PlayStation SharePlay, that will demand heavier download and upload speeds.
-Players supposedly need a minimum of 5Mbps to stream PlayStation Now's offerings, though for plenty of players, that may not always be the case, having experienced issues with the service even with 10Mbps download speeds.
+Players supposedly need a minimum of 5Mbps to stream PlayStation Now's offerings, though for plenty of players, that may not always be the case, as they have experienced issues with the service even with 10Mbps download speeds.

 Before Testing Your Internet Speed